hmZa-Sfyn/Quacko/docs/README.md

 You could use `class @annotationName {}` to declare an annotation class.
-Magpie also include some builtin annotations:
+Quacko also include some builtin annotations:

 * @Override annotation(just like java's @Override).
 * @NotNull